Isra' and Mi'raj: The Quran

-The 17th chapter of the Quran takes its name from a word used in the first verse; The name of the sura, which was probably originally called the Surat Banī Isrāʾīl (بني إسرائيل), during the time of the Companions, gradually became the Surat Al- Isra, and simultaneously, narrations and explanations for Isra began to enter Islamic literature, which is presented as the first stage of the journey, expressed as Isra meaning to make someone walk.
-The verse is widely considered to refer to Muhammad's miraculous flight from Mecca to Jerusalem at night on the back of a mount called Buraq.
-A different interpretation of the verse, the Al-aqsa used in the verse is not associated with Jerusalem, but with Al-Ji'rana, which is located near Mecca based on the hint that Masjid al-Haram is a night walk away from Masjid al-Aqsa in :
+The 17th chapter of the Quran takes its name from a word used in the first verse; The name of the sura, which was probably originally called the Surah Banī Isrāʾīl (بني إسرائيل), during the time of the Companions, gradually became the Surat Al- Isra, and simultaneously, narrations and explanations for Isra began to enter Islamic literature, which is presented as the first stage of the journey, expressed as Isra meaning to make someone walk.
+The verse is widely considered to refer to Muhammad's miraculous flight from Mecca's al-Masjid al-Haram to Jerusalem's al-Masjid al-Aqsa at night on the back of a mount called Buraq.

+A different though not widely accepted, theory and interpretation of the verse, is that the Al-aqsa used in the verse is not associated with Jerusalem, but with Al-Ji'rana, which is located near Mecca based on the hint that Masjid al-Haram is a night walk away from Masjid al-Aqsa in :